neofluar/kaggle/notes.rst

 There is no closed-form equation to compute **THETA_BEST**, but this cost function is convex, so GD is guaranteed to find the global minimum.

-A *descision boundary* is a value of a feature where probability is equal to 50%.
+A *decision boundary* is a value of a feature where probability is equal to 50%.

 4.7.
 Softmax Regression
 =======================

 *Softmax Regression*, or *Multinomial Logistic Regression* is a multiclass classifier.
 When given an instance **x**, the Softmax Regression model first computes a score sk(**x**) = **x**.T **THETA_k** for each class *k*, then estimates the probability of each class by applying the *softmax function* to the scores that computes the exponential of every score, then normalizes them.
 Each class has its own dedicated parameter vector **THETA_k**.
 The scores are generally colled *logits* or *log-odds*.
 The Softmax Classifier predicts the class with the highest estimated probability (which is simply the class with the highest score).
 The cost function is called *cross-entropy*.
-You can compute the gradient vector for every class, then use GD to find parameter matrix **THETA** that minimizes the cost function. *Descision boundaries* are linear as it is still a linear model.
+You can compute the gradient vector for every class, then use GD to find parameter matrix **THETA** that minimizes the cost function. *Decision boundaries* are linear as it is still a linear model.

 =========================
 5. Support Vector Machine